Academic Honors, Prizes, and Fellowships

 RICHARD AND BROOKE KAMIN RAPAPORT SUMMER MUSIC PERFORMANCE FELLOWSHIP

 (1993) Established by Brooke Kamin Rapaport and Richard A. Rapaport CC’69, P: CC’22, this music fellowship is awarded to Columbia College students who are particularly gifted in musical performance, composition or conducting.

 EDWIN ROBBINS ACADEMIC RESEARCH AND PUBLIC SERVICE FELLOWSHIP

 (1991) Established by Edwin Robbins, CC’53, LAW’55, P: LAW’88, this fellowship is awarded each summer to four Columbia College students majoring in political science or history who intend to conduct research into important political or policy making matters, or who will be working as interns, without compensation, in a governmental office, agency, or other public service organization.

 ARTHUR ROSE TEACHING ASSISTANTSHIP

-(1958) Established by Mr. and Mrs. Bennett Rose in memory of their son, Arthur Rose.
-Awarded to a senior in Columbia College who is to assist the work of a member of the faculty in one of the departments that contribute to the courses in Contemporary Civilization and the Humanities.
+(1958) Established by Mr. and Mrs. Bennett Rose in memory of their son, Arthur Rose. this fellowship is awarded to a senior in Columbia College who is to assist the work of a member of the faculty in one of the departments that contribute to the courses in Contemporary Civilization and the Humanities.

 THE PHYLLIS STEVENS SHARP FELLOWSHIP IN AMERICAN POLITICS

 (2005) Established by John Stevens Sharp CC’79, GSAS’80, GSAS’82, this fellowship is awarded to Columbia College students majoring in political science for research in American politics or policy making or uncompensated internships in a government office, agency, or other organization serving the public.

 SUMMER UNDERGRADUATE RESEARCH FELLOWSHIP